AbberiorInstruments/ImspectorDocs/docs/development/intro.rst

    #ifndef SPECDLL_VERSION
         // The SpecDll Version.
 This would change with branches.
 Possibly
-        // we have it conistent with the name.
+        // we have it consistent with the name.
         // The rule is: if this: if this changes, the API definitely breaks and the
         // plugin will not be loaded.
    #	ifndef SPECDLL_REVISION